The Healthcare Law Review: United Arab Emirates

 In this section, we focus on the licensing and approval regime for private healthcare facilities.
-All private healthcare facilities must operate under a licence granted either by their governing regulator, typically the DHA through the Healthcare Corporation, the DHCA or the DOH, or by the MOH (as delegated to the local emirate municipality) in the case of the Northern Emirates.
+All private healthcare facilities must operate under a licence granted either by their governing regulator, typically the DHA through the Healthcare Corporation, the DHCA or the DOH, or by the MOHAP (as delegated to the local emirate municipality) in the case of the Northern Emirates.

-Federal Law No. 4 of 2015 (on Private Health Facilities) regulates the licensing of private healthcare facilities (except in the DHCC, which operates its own licensing system).
+Federal Law No. 4 of 2015 (on Private Health Facilities) (as amended) regulates the licensing of private healthcare facilities (except in the DHCC, which operates its own licensing system).
 The procedure for obtaining a licence entails making an online application to the regulator providing basic information to obtain an initial approval.

 The applicant must choose from a range of permitted activities, such as hospital, clinic, dental clinic and rehabilitation clinic.
 The activity categories can vary slightly in each emirate.

 The application will be subject to stringent scrutiny with a number of physical inspections of the facility while under development (or refurbishment) before the grant of the final licence.
 Time frames can vary significantly depending on the complexity of the project.